Frequently Asked Questions

 How will SVSD be keeping students and staff members safe while they are in the buildings?

 We have been preparing throughout the summer for bringing students and staff back into buildings.
 Our Health and Safety work team has studied, planned and prepared for each aspect of the return to buildings.
-Our plans follow recommendations for schools from the Centers for Disease Control and Prevention (CDC), Washington State Department of Health (DOH), as well as Public Health of Seattle and King County.
+Our plans follow recommendations for schools from the Office of Superintendent of Public Instruction (OSPI), Centers for Disease Control and Prevention (CDC), Washington State Department of Health (DOH), as well as Public Health of Seattle and King County (PHSKC).
 Safety protocols include:

 - Recommended cleaning and disinfecting of buildings and buses